-Extreme Risk Protect Orders (ERPOs)
+Requests for Extreme Risk Protect Orders (ERPOs):

-- Requests for Ex Parte and Final ERPOS are available and can be made by emailing the filing to DomesticViolenceManagement@dcsc.gov.
+• Requests for Ex Parte and Final ERPOS are available and can be made by emailing the completed filing, available here, to DVD@dcsc.gov.

 The petition can be obtained from the DC Courts website.
-The assigned judge will hear the matter in a remote courtroom. - All existing Ex Parte ERPO expiration dates shall be extended to the future date consistent with a scheduling order issued by the Presiding Judge unless otherwise ordered by the Court. - All existing ERPOs expire on the expiration date of the order, unless a Motion to Extend is filed.
+The assigned judge will hear the matter in a remote courtroom.

+- All existing Ex Parte ERPO expiration dates shall be extended to the future date consistent with the scheduling orders issued by the DVD Presiding Judge on January 18, 2021, or March 31, 2021, unless otherwise ordered by the Court. - All existing ERPOs expire on the expiration date of the order, unless a Motion to Extend is filed. - As of November 9, 2020, the Division started hearing all cases set on the Extreme Risk Protection Order calendar.
+All ERPO trials and ERPOrelated motions will be held on the date listed in the CPO and ERPO Scheduling Orders issued by the DVD Presiding Judge on January 18, 2021, or March 31, 2021.
+Parties will receive notice and instructions on how to join the virtual hearing electronically in advance of the assigned hearing date. - Parties will receive Ex Parte ERPOs and other case-related paperwork electronically, including through email correspondence.